 According to the Pew Research Center, the poverty rate of those in multigenerational homes was less than those in single-family homes in 2009.
 And one of the major reasons for moving multiple generations under one roof is to save money.

 Sometimes it means cost savings on child care with the support of a grandparent in the home – or eliminating the need for elderly care by having children or grandchildren care for an older relative under one roof instead of expensive retirement communities or nursing homes.
 Multiple generations sharing one home also means that the budget for a home can be increased by pooling the smaller individual budgets of family members who would have to purchase their own home.

 Ultimately, a multigenerational home or a larger home with many family members living under one roof can mean significant cost savings and a sharing of the family duties for a more manageable life.

-In a home like this 4864-sq.-ft.
-Traditional style residence, which has 5 bedroom suites, different members of a multigenerational family can have their own private areas – with access to balconies – and contribute to the expense of building and maintaining the house (Plan #130-1017).
+In a home like this 3437-sq.-ft. country-style residence, which has 6 bedrooms, including an impressive in-law suite, different members of a multigenerational family can have their own private areas – and contribute to the expense of building and maintaining the house (Plan #193-1017).

 Privacy and Functionality

 Some of the best multigenerational, or 4500 to 5000 square foot, floor plans keep versatility, privacy, and functionality in mind.
 Because there are various ages and family members with different special needs living under one roof, a floorplan must consider all the possible scenarios for a large or growing family.
 Because these homes typically stand the test of time, it’s also critical that the right floor plan remains versatile as the family dynamic changes.